-Withdrawing from a course': Students may withdraw from a course through the semester's published Course Withdrawal Deadline.
-A grade of W will appear on the transcript that does not impact GPA.
+A grade of W will appear on the transcript that does not impact GPA for a properly withdrawn course.

 Withdrawing from courses may negatively affect progress toward degree completion and delay graduation by requiring enrollment in additional terms to complete degree requirements.
 The student assumes full responsibility for all consequences associated with course withdrawals.